FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Related Work

 \subsection{Interpretable Additive Models}

-There have been a number of different ante-hoc methods proposed for time series analysis, including Shaplets \cite{Fang2018XAI, Ye2019Shapelets}, Symbolic Aggregate Approximation \cite{Rojat2021XAI, Senin2013XAI}, and Fuzzy Logic \cite{Paiva2004XAI, Wang2017XAI}.
-Often, these methods address either regression or classification tasks, but not both.
-More importantly, these methods do not scale well with large datasets.
-A recent interest in adding interpretability to Generalised Additive Models (GAM) \cite{Hastie1986GAM} has demonstrated that they are capable of learning both time series prediction and classification problems.
-In addition, such GAM variants, such as Neural Additive Model (NAM) \cite{Agarwal2021NAM}, GA$^2$M \cite{Lou2013GA2M}, Neural Interaction Transparency \cite{Tsang2018NIT}, and Neural Basis Model \cite{Radenovic2022NBM}, are computationally efficient and can handle large datasets.
+Adding interpretability to Generalised Additive Models (GAM) \cite{Hastie1986GAM} has been shown applicable to both time series regression and classification problems.
+GAM variants such as NAM \cite{Agarwal2021NAM}, GA$^2$M \cite{Lou2013GA2M}, Neural Interaction Transparency \cite{Tsang2018NIT} and Neural Basis Model \cite{Radenovic2022NBM}, are computationally efficient and can handle large data sets.
+For instance, NAM~\cite{Agarwal2021NAM}, an interpretable variant of GAM, learns a linear combination of a family of interpretable neural networks, each assigned to learn a single input feature.
+This family of networks is trained jointly using backpropagation and it can learn arbitrarily complex shape functions.
+The impact of a feature on the prediction can then be interpreted by plotting its corresponding shape function along with the coefficients of the linear combination.
+As such, this plot is the exact depiction of how NAM arrives at a prediction, under the assumption that the pre-defined separation of features holds.
+NAM is also capable of learning non-linear relationships, making it an attractive choice for many applications.
+Unfortunately, the predictive performance of these models is no match for more popular, non-interpretable time series models, so that they cannot be regarded as a substitute for non-interpretable models \cite{Dubey2022SPAM}.

-For instance, NAM~\cite{Agarwal2021NAM}, an interpretable variant of GAM, learns a linear combination of a family of interpretable neural networks that each is assigned to learn a single input feature.
-This family of networks are trained jointly using backpropagation and have the ability to learn arbitrarily complex shape functions.
-The impact of a feature on prediction can then be interpreted and visualised by plotting its corresponding shape function, since it does not rely on other features.
-As such, this visualisation is the exact depiction of how NAM arrived at a prediction.
-NAM is also capable of learning non-linear relationships in the data, making it an attractive choice for many real-world applications.
-Unfortunately, the predictive performance of these models does not match that of more popular, non-interpretable time series models; for this reason, they cannot simply be regarded as a substitute for non-interpretable models \cite{Dubey2022SPAM}.
-The Scalable Polynomial Additive Model (SPAM) approach \cite{Dubey2022SPAM} builds on NAM by providing higher-order interactions between features and is intended to replace non-interpretable models for large scale data due to its high performance.
-The main difference between SPAM and NAM is that the intelligibility of SPAM arises from using tensor rank decomposition of polynomials, so higher-order feature interactions can be learned to provide an inherently interpretable model.
-However, the explanations provided by SPAM cannot be readily visualised in the same manner as NAM and, as such, they are harder to interpret than NAM.
+The \textit{Scalable Polynomial Additive Model} (SPAM) \cite{Dubey2022SPAM} builds on NAM by allowing higher-order interactions between features.
+SPAM is intended to replace non-interpretable models for large scale data due to its higher performance than NAMs.
+The main difference between SPAM and NAM is that SPAM uses tensor rank decomposition of polynomials such that higher-order feature interactions can be learned.
+However, the explanations provided by SPAM cannot be readily visualised in the same way as NAM and, as a result, they are harder to interpret than NAM.